-A native of Carthage, N.Y., St. Laurent has a career record of 17-14 at ONU, a winning percentage of .548.
+A Carthage, N.Y. native, St. Laurent has posted a 44-22 career coaching record at ONU, a .667 win percentage.

 “We are very excited to start men's lacrosse with Nat St. Laurent as our first head coach,” ONU director of athletics Tom Simmons said.
 “We were very methodical in our men's and women's lacrosse coaching searches so that we could provide our student-athletes with the best possible structure.
-Nat has an excellent reputation in intercollegiate Lacrosse and we look forward to much success in the program.”
+Nat has an excellent reputation in intercollegiate lacrosse, and we look forward to much success in the program.”

 “I am really excited to take on the challenge of building the men’s lacrosse program at Ohio Northern University,” St. Laurent said.
-“ONU has all of the tools in place to build a successful program.
+“ONU has all the tools in place to build a successful program.
 It was a difficult decision to make, leaving a top-10 program such as Washington & Lee.
-It had to be the right fit.
+It had to be the right fit."

 In 2013, the Generals finished the season ranked eighth nationally and scored the fourth-most goals in program history.

 St. Laurent had previously served as a volunteer assistant coach for W&L in 2009, assisting with the offense and man-up units.
 That season, the Generals went 16-4 overall, won the Old Dominion Athletic Conference title, and advanced to the second round of the NCAA Division III playoffs.